David-Apamo/Human-Activity-Recognition-using-Machine-Learning/README.md

 ## Key Processes
 * Data Preprocessing: This processes involved cleaning and scaling the data for PCA, and reducing the data dimensionality using PCA.
-* Model Training: This phase involved training and tuning the various Classification models mentioned with cross-validation to control overfitting, and evaluating the performance of the models trained across the cross-validation folds.
+* Model Training: This phase involved training and tuning the various Classification models mentioned, with cross-validation to control overfitting, and evaluating the performance of the models trained across the cross-validation folds.
 * Model Evaluation and Validation: The best performing model (SVM) was used to make predictions on test data, and a confusion matrix was used to calculate various evaluation metrics like Accuracy, Sensitivity and Precision.

 ## Results
 The best model (SVM) had a validation accuracy of 81.79%.
 The model also had good Precision for five of the classes i.e. LAYING (0.82), SITTING (0.82), STANDING (0.83), WALKING (0.81), and WALKING UPSTAIRS (0.84), which was impressive.

 ## Tools and Libraries
 RStudio (tidyverse, caret, parallel, parallelMap).
 Please install the specified packages prior to running the R markdown.
-Running the markdown will take a few hours.
+Note that running the markdown will take a few hours.
 I've uploaded the knitted pdf version of the markdown file.